titan-data/titan-data.github.io/getting-started.md

-Issues may arise if you have MFA configured for your AWS credentials, or if you have `session_token` set for your profile in the `~/.aws/credentials` file, a workaround is to use non-MFA credentials set.
+Issues may arise if you have MFA configured for your AWS credentials, or if you have `session_token` set for your profile in the `~/.aws/credentials` file, a workaround is to use a non-MFA credential set.

 We can launch a postgres database simply by cloning this demo repository: